nartprodSalesforce/Demo601/README.md

 DemoParentChild: calling chinld controller from Parent passing a paremeter
 DemoSimpleToast: check to see if lightning so not to show tast
 ParentToastComp: lives in Lighintg app will show toast
+DemoDynamicButton: From developers guide creates a dyanmic button in controller and places it in v.body
 ## Issues